JTAG: Example: ARM11 debug TAP

-Those processors are both intended for use in wireless handsets such as cell phones, which is part of the reason they include TAP controllers which modify the JTAG scan chain: Debugging low power operation requires accessing chips when they are largely powered off, and thus when not all TAPs are operational.
+Those processors are both intended for use in wireless handsets such as cell phones, which is part of the reason they include TAP controllers that modify the JTAG scan chain: Debugging low power operation requires accessing chips when they are largely powered off, and thus when not all TAPs are operational.
 That scan chain modification is one subject of a forthcoming IEEE 1149.7 standard.

 JTAG facilities

 This debug TAP exposes several standard instructions, and a few specifically designed for hardware-assisted debugging, where a software tool (the debugger) uses JTAG to communicate with a system being debugged: